d-protsenko/smartactors-core/src/site/markdown/tutorials/DBCollectionExample.md

 * `tags` — an index for fields containing arrays of tags, use it to optimize `$hasTag` search operator.
 * `fulltext` — full text index, requires additional `language` option, use it to optimize `$fulltext` search operator.

+Ordered, datetime and tags indexes are created for each field independently, so queries for all specified fields can be done in any combination.
+However, fulltext index is only one for the collection, the texts from all specified fields are concatenated for the indexing.

 ### Upsert

 Adds the new object to the collection or updates the existed object.